ctrl030/CryptoMonkeys-V2/readme.md

 ### Gallery
 To check out all their CryptoMonkey NFTs, the user can navigate to the gallery, where they are displayed.

-### Multiply / Breeding
+### Multiply

 Here a user can combine two CryptoMonkey NFTs that they own to create a third “child” CryptoMonkey NFT.
-The new NFT’s DNA will consist of randomly combined traits from his “parents”, as well as one randomly generated trait, that is new and different.
-His generation will depend on his parents’ generations.
+The new NFT’s DNA will consist of randomly combined traits from their “parents”, as well as one randomly generated trait, that is new and different.
+Their generation will depend on their parents’ generations.
 (To find out more about this mechanism you can check the [_calcGeneration function](https://github.com/ctrl030/CryptoMonkeys-V2/blob/main/contracts/MonkeyContract.sol))

 Note: The user will need the ERC20 BananaToken to pay for the breeding of NFTs.
 To get some of these, they can use the free faucet through the button “Get Bananas” and confirm via Metamask.